gnat/nc-cms/README.md

-Embeddable, lightweight PHP CMS.
+Embeddable, lightweight, simple PHP CMS.
 ================================

 Website "add-on" style integration.
 Retains the most important features of a modern day CMS:

 * User login.
 * File uploads.
-* Edit website content.
+* Edit content and page titles.

 Optionally use a database for content storage (such as MySQL) However, a database is not required, and a fast flat file storage is used as default.